Arsenal Street Fire Station No. 1 (1908 – 1992)

 The Arsenal Street house, the new No. 1, will quarter 15 men and nine horses, six men and three horses belonging to the ladder company; three men and three horses to the steamer and five men and two horses to the hose and chemical wagon.
 The truck, a steamer and the chemical and hose wagon will be in constant commission, a second steamer being held in reserve, its fire laid and its boiler filled, ready for use in an emergency.
 Here, too, will be Chief Morrison during the greater part of the day.

-At the time of its opening, the city of Watertown would have a total of four fire stations, Number 1 on Arsenal Street, Number 2 on Factory Street, Number three on Curtis Street, and Number 4 on Lillian Street, giving the North Side two stations whereas in a few years prior there were none.
+At the time of its opening, the city of Watertown had four fire stations: Number 1 on Arsenal Street, Number 2 on Factory Street, Number 3 on Curtis Street, and Number 4 on Lillian Street.
+This gave the North Side two stations, whereas a few years prior, there were none.

 In 1915, familiar slogans would be added to the Arsenal Street Fire Station as noted in the Times–